Stuycs-K/final-project-3-huangp-shannonh/PRESENTATION.md

 <img src = "Images/intervals.jpg"> </img>

 3. A popup should appear with options.
 For `Create labels based on:`, select `Number of Labels`.
 This will make the length of the labels only dependent on how many there are.
 Then type in how many labels you would like.
 Then for `Adjust label interval to fit length` change the option to `Yes`.
-Click apply.
+Click `Apply`.

 <img src = "Images/intervalwindow.jpg"> </img>